[42,3%, sampled in the Czech Republic]

-Anyway, a while ago I got an email from Jeremie.
+A while ago I received an email from a guy called Jeremie.
 “Do you want to try some new vodka?” he asked me.
 Sure, I said.
 A little later I got a bottle in the mail.
-Just like that.

 So here I am in a hotel in Prague, listening to Rancid.
 They have this song “Old Friend” that I really like.
 It’s about heartbreak.
-I have Jeremie’s bottle with me.
-There are not shot glasses in this hotel room, but I have a regular water glass, and I have some walnuts.
+Jeremie’s bottle of Absolut Elyx is here with me.
+There are no shot glasses in this hotel room, but I have a regular water glass, and I have some walnuts.

-I always drink my vodka at room temperature, and I usually try to have some sort of food along with it.
-Zakuski.
+I always drink my vodka neat and at room temperature.
+Besides that, I usually try to have some light snacks along with it.
 Today these walnuts will have to do.
 Shot.
 Walnut.
 Shot.
 Walnut.

 The bottle design is okay.
-I guess they didn’t want to deviate too much from the regular Absolut branding, and they wanted to use clear class, but they added some copper-colored stripes onto it because this stuff is apparently being produced in a „manually operated copper still from 1921“.
-That’s what it says on the bottle.
-I think it’s an okay design, not great but not bad either (6/10).
+I guess they didn’t want to deviate too much from the regular Absolut branding, and they wanted to use clear class, but they added some copper-colored stripes onto it because Absolut Elyx is apparently being produced in a MANUALLY OPERATED COPPER STILL FROM 1921.
+That’s what it says on the label.

 Now the Misfits are on – “All Hell Breaks Lose”.
 Good song.
-So I guess it’s time to start drinking.
+Time to start drinking.

 First, the taste: Absolut Elyx is sweet, that’s the first thing I noticed.
-But it’s not particularly smooth, meaning that it burns in the mouth, and it also burns on its way down your throat.
+But it’s not particularly smooth.
+It’s a bit hot in the mouth, and it burns on its way down the throat.
 This might not be what you’d expect from a “luxury” vodka, but it’s not necessarily a bad thing.

-If a vodka is not smooth, the aftertaste has to be right, which in this case it is.
-Absolut Elyx doesn’t slide down easily like a sip of cold water, instead it fights and burns a little (7/10).
-But then it sits in your stomach and makes you warm from within.
-And then it provides you with an aftertaste that is sweet and gentle and fun (9/10).
+If a vodka isn’t smooth, then the aftertaste has to be right, which in this case it is.
+Absolut Elyx doesn’t slide down easily like a sip of cold water, but then it sits in your stomach and makes you feel warm from within.
+And then it provides you with an aftertaste that is sweet and gentle and lasting and fun.
 Did I taste the copper, though?
 I don’t think so.